Russian on OFAC list launches a coin

 PRIZM founder says ICOs can bypass sanctions

-That PRIZM may have been created in part to move money to avoid sanctions is suggested from comments Muratov has made.
-For example, on Twitter below, he suggests digital currencies can be used to bypass US sanctions.
+That PRIZM may have been created in part to move money to avoid sanctions seems clear from comments Muratov has made.
+For example, on Twitter below, he suggests that digital currencies can be used to bypass US sanctions.
 He also runs PRIZM mining farms, creating his own stash of PRIZM coins that he can convert to Bitcoin or cash out on any exchange.

-And a few months ago, an orthodox priest blessed PRIZM.
+And a few months ago, an orthodox priest was called upon to bless PRIZM.

 Ties to Ponzi scheme called MMM